sorbet/sorbet/website/docs/abstract.md

 C.new(name: "Some::Long::Namespace").short_name # => "Namespace"
 ```

-### Declaring requirements of an interface

-Letting abstract methods be implemented by inherited methods is particularly
-useful for expressing dependencies between

 ### Consequences for runtime signature checking

 Letting abstract methods be implemented by inherited methods relies on the fact